The Kensington Conservancy

 Beginning in the summer of 2022, The Kensington Conservancy will be surveying for bats on our nature preserves using automated bat detection devices.
 These devices remotely monitor bat activity, by detecting high frequency ultrasonic vocalizations (echolocation) from nearby bats.

 Click the link below to learn more about our local bats and what we will be doing on our nature preserves to monitor for bats.
+Summary reports for 2022 and 2023 are available there.

 Learn More